If you’re not sure, get directions.

 Getting Directions includes some surprises, some tears, some smiles and lots, lots more.
 It is about pretty well anything that makes up a life – my life, your life.

 Along the way, Getting Directions is about health.
 Physical and also mental health.
 The well-being of the brain.
 The health of everyone’s mind is as vital as the health of any other part of them.
 We should all be aware of that.
 It’s nothing to shy away from.

 It is also a story about what we all have in common.
 However anyone’s personality is formed and whatever the influences there are on it.
 However a mind is damaged, altered or developed.
 At root we have a lot in common with each other.
-We are all alike: we’re all people living lives in the same world.
+Whether we recognize it or not, we are all alike.
+We’re all people living our lives in the same world.